-- be a company employee or office holder - hold at least 5% of the company's ordinary share capital and - be able to exercise at least 5% of the voting rights.
+- \cdot be a company employee or office holder - · hold at least 5% of the company's ordinary share capital and - be able to exercise at least 5% of the voting rights.

-For disposals on or after 29 October 2018, they must also satisfy one of the following tests:
+They must also satisfy one of the following tests:

-- a distribution test an individual is entitled to at least 5% of the company's profit available for distribution to equity holders and 5% of the assets available for distribution to equity holders in a winding up; or - a proceeds test an individual is entitled to at least 5% of the proceeds in the event of a disposal of the whole of the ordinary share capital of the company.
+a distribution test - an individual is entitled to at least 5% of the company's profit available for distribution to equity

+- holders and 5% of the assets available for distribution to equity holders in a winding up; or - a proceeds test an individual is entitled to at least 5% of the proceeds in the event of a disposal of the whole of the ordinary share capital of the company.